HelsinkiTravel Guide

 Where to stay in Helsinki?

-Helsinki boasts plenty of hip and happening neighbourhoods if you’re hoping to enjoy a vacation with a vibe.
+Helsinki boasts plenty of hip and happening neighbourhoods if you’re hoping to enjoy a holiday with a vibe.
 Of course, if you’d prefer something calm, collected and quiet, there are places to satisfy this kind of stay too.
 With so many hotels in Helsinki, it’s always a good idea to compare prices and check out reviews before making a booking.

 First-timers will love the atmosphere of Punavuori, situated just south of the city centre.
 It’s home to plenty of bars and restaurants and a part of the city where art and creativity reign supreme.
 There’s a gallery, theatre or museum on every corner!
 If you’re looking for views of the Design District and the convenience of being stationed within walking distance of the bus station, then the modern, apartment-style Helsinki home by Johanna Gullichsen should be top of the list.
 Hotel Lilla Roberts is another top pick, promising 5-star luxury.